 Crochet Bobble Stitch Tutorial

-Lately I’ve been getting a lot of questions on how to crochet the bobble stitch for the 3in1 Cuddly Sheep Baby Blanket so instead of answering to everyone, I thought it will be a better idea to make a tutorial and video on it explaining how it’s done and what are some variations on the stitch.
+Lately, I’ve been getting a lot of questions on how to crochet the bobble stitch for the 3in1 Cuddly Sheep Baby Blanket so instead of answering everyone, I thought it will be a better idea to make a tutorial and video on it explaining how it’s done and what are some variations on the stitch.

-In this tutorial I will show you step by step how to create the bobble stitch with detailed photos and explanation and a video at the end for those who find it easier to learn by watching how is it done.
+In this tutorial, I will show you step by step how to create the bobble stitch with detailed photos and explanation and a video at the end for those who find it easier to learn by watching how is it done.

 If you can make a double and single crochet stitch, then you can make a bobble stitch.

-It gives lots of texture to your project and it’s flat on the wrong side, making it an ideal stitch for blankets, hats, shawls, jumpers and toys.
+It gives lots of texture to your project and it’s flat on the wrong side, making it an ideal stitch for blankets, hats, shawls, jumpers, and toys.

 It’s worked on the wrong side, meaning that the bobble will pop out on the other side, but the stitch is reversible and you can push it out on either side of the project to suit your needs.